Our Team

 Veronica Burbano, Teacher Mentor

 Veronica has over 16 years of experience as an educator.
 After taking her Montessori training in 2012, Veronica established the bilingual Casa de Niños program at the Amherst Montessori School where she worked for over 10 years.
-Veronica currently serves as an AMI Assistant Trainer at the Montessori Training Center of the Northeast in Hartford, CT (MTCNE).
+Veronica currently serves as an AMI Primary Trainer at the Montessori Training Center of the Northeast in Hartford, CT (MTCNE).
 She has also offered consultation services to new guides at the National Center for Montessori in the Public Sector (NCMPS) and the Cambridge Montessori Institute (CMI).

 Veronica has a strong passion for social-emotional development and is currently working on an AMI research paper titled, “How the Brain Supports the Integration of Social, Emotional, and Intellectual Development in Early Childhood and its Relation to Dr. Montessori’s Theory of Social Development in Children.”
 Veronica enjoys beekeeping with her husband and cooking with her two children.
 She also enjoys swimming, gardening, hiking, snorkeling, and frequent trips to her native country of Ecuador to spend time with extended family.